Skip to main content

 Technographic Signals

-What tools does your ideal customer use?
-If you sell a CRM integration, companies already using HubSpot or Salesforce are natural fits.
-Technographic data helps you filter for accounts with the technical infrastructure to actually use your product.
+What tools does your ideal customer already use?
+If you sell a CRM integration, companies running HubSpot or Salesforce are natural targets.
+Technographic data filters for accounts with the technical setup to actually use what you’re selling.

 Behavioral and Situational Triggers